-The sum of these typical expenses is called the cost of attendance and is used in the formula listed above.
-The cost of attendance used to determine your financial aid award is listed on the bottom section of your financial aid notification letter.
-It is important to realize that the figures used in determining the cost of attendance are estimates which reflect the typical costs most students have during a year at Lewis & Clark.
+The sum of these typical expenses is called the cost of attendance or budget.
+The budget used to determine your financial aid eligibility is shown on your financial aid award letter.
+A detailed breakdown of the cost of attendance components can be found on the Shopping Sheet.
+It is important to realize that the components are estimates that reflect the typical costs most students have during a year at Lewis & Clark.